Analysis: Economic pain takes toll on U.S. earnings forecasts

 Standard & Poor’s 500 earnings for the second quarter are now forecast to grow 7.4 percent, down from an early January forecast of 10.1 percent, according to Thomson Reuters data.

-But remove profits-generating machine Apple Inc (AAPL.O) and the financial sector .GSPF, which has weak year-ago comparisons, from the numbers and the forecast looks much worse.
+But remove profits-generating machine Apple Inc and the financial sector, which has weak year-ago comparisons, from the numbers and the forecast looks much worse.
 After those exclusions, the rest of the index is expected to report a 0.9 percent drop in second-quarter profits.

 Most S&P 500 sectors have seen estimates fall since January, with energy, materials and utilities all expected to see profit declines from a year ago, while telecommunications and healthcare profits are barely rising.